 The interior shots also shows a new dash design that's likely destined for the next generation of Sports Series cars.

-McLaren has stated that every model in its lineup will be electrified by 2025 and that some of these will feature a V-6 engine.
-It's possible a V-6-based hybrid setup is being tested here.
+Underpinning the car is a new carbon-fiber tub that has been designed from the onset to support hybrid powertrains.
+This is important as McLaren has stated that every model in its lineup will be electrified by 2025.
+We know that some of these future McLarens will feature V-6 engines, and it's possible a V-6-based hybrid setup is being tested here.

 McLaren also has a 720S-based hybrid test mule out and about, though this model is likely running a detuned version of the V-8-based hybrid setup found in the McLaren Speedtail.
 The hypercar's output is an impressive 1,035 horsepower.

-Look for a debut of the new Sports Series hybrid late this year or in early 2021.
+Look for a debut of the new Sports Series hybrid in early 2021.